resque/resque-scheduler/README.markdown

 That should make the scheduler tabs show up in `resque-web`.

+### Running in the background

+(Only supported with ruby >= 1.9).
+There are scenarios where it's helpful for the resque worker to run itself in the background (usually in combination with PIDFILE).
+Use the BACKGROUND option so that rake will return as soon as the worker is started.

+    $ PIDFILE=./resque-scheduler.pid BACKGROUND=yes \
+        rake resque:scheduler

 ### Plagiarism alert

 This was intended to be an extension to resque and so resulted in a lot of the